2022 Arcade Year-In-Review

 If you are new around here, my name is Adam, and I own an arcade business.
 I had the idea to start sharing some thoughts from that perspective in video form this year and it seems to have generated a lot of discussion, particularly when it comes to the performance of retro games and pinball machines in a modern environment.

-When 2022 started, I had two locations in operation in the state of Utah, called Arcade Galactic. (used to be the Game Grid Arcade but long story as to why I had to change the name) I originally started in West Valley City (which is just outside Salt Lake) in 2008; The 2nd one is in a northern Utah city called Ogden (east of the Great Salt Lake and very close to Hill Air Force Base).
-Both locations are in shopping malls; The Ogden one is in more of a prime location within the mall and the mall overall is nicer.
-It still has a Dillard’s and my location was right next door to a Victoria’s Secret.
-There are more recognizable chains in the mall where Ogden is at, including Spencers and Hot Topic.
+Both locations are in shopping malls – Ogden’s is in more of a prime location within the mall and the mall overall is nicer, with more recognizable chains including Spencers and Hot Topic.
 I think it’s due to this that my rent was a bit higher in Ogden, despite having less square footage.
 I picked what I thought was a really good spot within the mall, just steps away from the central food court area.
 Just keep in mind that my overall cost of business in Ogden is a bit higher than West Valley.

-I went to Ogden as a sort of “Plan B” – in West Valley, a giant multi-million dollar FEC opened up at the other end of the mall at the end of 2019.
-I instantly saw earnings plummet 25% that month.
-After lockdowns had passed (they were not as severe in Utah as a place like California and I was able to open back up in May 2020), business was very slow but it was going; It was a worry that the FEC might force us out of the mall or would just soak up all of the business.
-In August 2020, a mall in Twin Falls, ID reached out to me and I traveled there to check it out.
+Then in August 2020, a mall in Twin Falls, ID reached out to me and I travelled there to check it out.
 While I ultimately didn’t feel like it would work out for me, that planted the seed to try a second location.
 There were some great deals on used equipment at the time and I could use some of my games at the original location to shore things up.
 Unfortunately, most malls in Utah are already dominated by an FEC like Round1USA or Dave & Busters.
-The Newgate Mall in Ogden didn’t have that, although they have a Cinemark movie theater with a decent, but small, “Starcade” attached to it.
+The Newgate Mall in Ogden didn’t have that, although they do have a Cinemark movie theater with a decent but small “Starcade” attached to it.
 While it would cost me more to operate, the mall was nice, the foot traffic was solid, so I went for it.

-One issue that I didn’t realize going into this however, was that some certain people running the business license division for the city of Ogden apparently find it too difficult to answer an email or pick up a phone when there’s a concern – they held up my business license for more than a month and I couldn’t get an answer as to why.
-I paid for everything that I needed to and got all of the inspections taken care of but when I would call or email asking about the status, I would get nothing.
 After complaining to the mall management about the hold-up (they were wondering when I could open too), the General Manager called up the mayor of Ogden and found out that some idiot there thought that I was opening up a gambling parlor.
 Gambling is illegal in Utah, but had the person got off of their duff and just come down to take a look, or researched that I’ve been operating an arcade for over a decade prior to this, then they would have hopefully realized that their concern has zero basis in reality.
 Fortunately the call to the mayor got them to issue the license – no “sorry about our lazy incompetence” message though.

-2021 was all right but didn’t perform quite as well as I had hoped.
+2021 was alright, but didn’t perform quite as well as I had hoped.
 One frustrating thing I often observed was foot traffic would be great outside of the store – but few people even glanced our way, much less came inside.
 We figured that lighting might be a problem (it being too dark) so we made some adjustments and tried some experiments (such as having the room lights on).
 Nothing really seemed to sway people, but I did put my flashiest games up front to help.
-This video doesn’t show the most recent layout but it does show more games that the video above (I sold my Daytonas shortly after filming this, put House of the Dead Scarlet Dawn where Luigi’s Mansion is, and took my Raw Thrills TMNT up there too)
+This video doesn’t show the most recent layout but it does show more games that the video above (I sold my Daytonas shortly after filming this, put House of the Dead Scarlet Dawn where Luigi’s Mansion is, and took my Raw Thrills TMNT up there too):

-At the beginning of 2022, business was doing well across both locations – not 2019 well, which is when I saw my best numbers since opening in 2008, but still much better than 2020, for obvious reasons.
-Unfortunately when May 2020 summer hit, I started to see a noticeable hit at both locations, with it being more prominent in Ogden.
-That trend continued throughout the year, where looking at year-on-year earnings, 2022 was behind 2021.
 When it came time to renew my lease this past October, I extended it to December but things really didn’t improve.
 A new bar/arcade opened in November and they were making a killing – just their games made twice as much as what I did in the same month.
 We made less in December than we made in January of this year – with these considerations, the best answer is to close it down.

 So why did it fail?
 I put as much effort into marketing it as I did my original location, perhaps more – we had a party room in Ogden which we don’t in WVC; I bought an article in a local magazine to promote it, the Newgate Mall helped me promote it online and elsewhere by connecting me to other local business owners – I even bought a billboard ad for a while.
 We held tournaments there with the pinball guys on occasion and as mentioned, foot traffic was often good.

-I can blame some on the economy perhaps – inflation & gas prices hit record highs as the summer started, and both locations do rely a bit on movie releases.
-This is more true of WVC than Ogden however, as the theater in WVC has no arcades in their lobby, whereas Ogden has the Starcade mentioned.
-I had more games than Starcade but it’s still competition.
-Another factor that has affected us in Ogden are the hours.
-The movie theater can open their arcade whenever they want.
-We had to be open right at 10am, closing at 8pm (switched to 9pm in October).
 The mall was super strict about times – security often threw a fit if we didn’t have everyone out the door right at 8, and they would also lock out that part of the mall with a gate (security doesn’t care as much in WVC, which allows us to get some late business from people waiting for their movies to start).
 But overall we noticed a very odd trend in Ogden where people just didn’t like to be out late.
 Often the mall would be completely dead after 7pm, which seems strange to me and I’m not entirely sure why.
 But these do seem to be factors.

 As mentioned, movie theaters are on the ropes these days and for both of my locations, we rely on the business that those bring to the mall.
-When they aren’t doing well, then neither are we; This is why I’m not a champion of the Death of the Movie Theater.
+When they aren’t doing well, then neither are we; this is why I’m not a champion of the ‘Death’ of the Movie Theater.
 Theaters really do help out more small businesses than themselves.
 Of course, much of this is on Hollywood’s shoulders.
 They need to make more Top Gun: Mavericks and fewer Strange Worlds, but I also get that streaming is a more attractive option than going to a theater much of the time.

-Back to thinks I can control, perhaps I had the wrong game mix – we did find a few games that earned much better in Ogden than in WVC, but also some vice versa.
+Back to things I can control, perhaps I had the wrong game mix – we did find a few games that earned much better in Ogden than in WVC, but also some vice versa.
 It’s kind of tough (well, mainly expensive) to constantly be swapping things out to find the sweet spot though.
 I did notice that in Ogden more people walking by were women and children, whereas arcades tend to draw more men – perhaps I should have focused a little more on kids games and less on hardcore/adult ones.
 Interestingly enough, pinball did do slightly better in Ogden, as I think there was less competition for that in the area, but with the opening of the new bar/arcade which is mostly pinball, we lost that advantage.

 I also have done something that in hindsight may not be wise, as it confuses everyone.
 Since I have to be open at either 10am or 11am every morning, I don’t turn everything on.
 It’s a waste of electricity, particularly when it can be a few hours before we see anyone even set foot in the arcade.
 We have signage to explain we’re saving power and I will tell people that too, saying “if there’s anything off that you’d like to play, let me know and I can turn it on for you”.
-But I’ve seen reviews where we get dumped on for this, saying it’s “odd” or they make the comment “most of the arcade is broken”.
-I’ll also occasionally see people passing by outside commenting “it’s all closed”.
-Perhaps I just need to eat that extra cost and turn it all on every day.
-While I’ve saved a few hundred a month on electrical bills by doing this, perhaps I’m losing more than that just from people who expect an arcade to be 100% operational regardless.

 One place I know I did not excel in was promoting the party room.
 We did get some parties yes, but parties are huge money makers for most arcades out there.
 I should have been much more aggressive in promoting it but this is an area where I lacked experience.

 Of course, where it sounds like everyone else is swimming in dough, this indicates it might be something else beyond these factors.
 It is quite possible that my business model is at fault here – it’s a straight up arcade that uses tokens.
 Just walk in, buy tokens, and play video games or pinball.
 No drinks or food or ticket redemption, although we do have an old crane machine in Ogden.
 Perhaps I should be going the bar/arcade route or the free play route or the redemption one.
-As much as I personally loathe redemption, consumers strongly disagree with me there, so perhaps it’s time I relent and copy everyone else.
+As much as I personally loathe redemption, most consumers strongly disagree with me there, so perhaps it’s time I relent and just copy everyone else.

 For a last thought, I will admit that I’m feeling burned out on operating but this is in part due to working 6, sometimes 7 days a week at 11-13 hour days, ever since I opened Ogden.
 I’ve been able to hire help in Ogden but the company as a whole hasn’t been making enough where I could hire someone to cover more, so I’ve been the one working the most.
 Being at the arcade all the time when you have disrespectful customers (I’m ready to tear out the shifters on my Maximum Tunes as I’m tired of constantly having to ask, sometimes argue with, people about treating those nicely).
-I barely have seen my family in this time where I have two teenagers and a child where dad is never home and never there for their events because he’s always working.
-This is probably one of my bigger motivators for closing Ogden down – there’s a certain point where it’s not worth the time and effort you’re putting into it and I’ve definitely crossed that point when Ogden started to slide.
-Maybe it failed because I wasn’t giving it my all, that’s possible.
-But I don’t feel like I have any more to give (on top of this, I also have been working a second job and the YouTube/blog stuff).

 So, those are my thoughts on this failure – perhaps as an outsider, if you’re still reading this far, you can see something else I screwed up on.
 Just don’t take the failure of one of my locations as a sign that the End is Nigh for all arcades out there.
 There are many, many factors that go into the success or failure of any business.
 Arcades can make money – no, most won’t get rich from it (by what I see, a majority become wealthy in some other business, then run an arcade business or chain with the gains they made elsewhere), but they’re still a great way to have fun and escape the world.